Ford Ranger Truck Bed Size: Get the Right Fit for Your Gear!

 Third Generation Ford Ranger (2019-Present)

 After a hiatus, the Ford Ranger returned to the North American market with a completely new platform, bringing updated technology and capabilities.
-The bed sizes were streamlined for this modern iteration:
+The bed sizes were streamlined for this modern iteration:- Short Bed: Typically paired with the SuperCrew (4-door) cab.

 - Long Bed: Typically paired with the SuperCab (2-door) cab.